Masters Ranking: The top 13 picks to win the 2018 Masters

 1. Dustin Johnson (10/1); Last week: No. 1

 Reason to pick: A year ago, Johnson arrived at Augusta as the biggest Masters favorite not named Tiger Woods in decades.
-Provided he stays on his feet at his rental house this year, DJ is deserving of his favorite status.
+Provided he stays on his feet at his rental house this year, DJ is still the man to beat, and deserving of his co-favorite status with Jordan Spieth and Rory McIlroy.

 Cause for concern: Although he finished T-4 in his last Masters start in 2016, Johnson has never seriously contended late on a Sunday in seven tries.